SOUTHERN

 2022 Tohorā

-This year we will be following the journeys of eight more of these amazing ocean voyagers as they head offshore to their summer feeding grounds.
+In 2022 we followed the journeys of eight more of these amazing ocean voyagers as they headed offshore to their summer feeding grounds.

 As of August 2022, five of the whales tagged in July had started migrating south and west, and several, including two mums with calves, were still around the Auckland Islands.